fastlane/fastlane/README.md

 `fastlane` is a tool for iOS and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles and releasing your application.

-You define how your process looks like
+Use a lane to define your process:

 ```ruby
 lane :beta do